TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/lib/README.md

 -- correcting a word by the candidate with highest score.

--- correcting a text file.
+-- correcting a text file by correcting each token detected as typo.

 #### evaluation.R:   for evaluation of predictions